-- Avoid fatty foods, highly processed foods and foods that are high in sugar as these can all throw your delicately balanced hormones off course.
+- Avoid fatty foods, highly processed foods, and foods that are high in sugar as these can throw hormone balance.

-- Trans-fats can be quite detrimental to fertility and these are often found in highly-processed foods such as chips cooked in fat, some highly processed cereals, pastries and pies, some cakes, and even pizza.
+- Trans-fats are bad for fertility.
+They’re found in highly-processed foods such as chips cooked in fat, processed cereals, pastries, pies, some cakes, and even pizza.

-- While fish can be an important part of a healthy diet, increasing levels of toxins and heavy metals can make fish a risky food choice when you are trying to maximise your fertility.
+- Fish has been an important part of a healthy diet but increasing levels of toxins and heavy metals in oceans can make fish a risky food choice when you are trying to maximise your fertility.

-- Smaller fish like sardines and anchovies tend to have a lower risk of toxins and are rich in Omega-3 fatty acids but larger fish like shark can be higher in heavy metals like mercury.
+- Smaller fish like sardines and anchovies tend to have a lower risk of toxins and are rich in Omega-3 fatty acids.
+Larger fish like shark can be higher in heavy metals like mercury.

-- Avoid soft drinks, and even high levels of coffee and tea.
+- Avoid soft drinks, or too much coffee and tea.
 It’s better to consume herbal teas and lots of water.
-Too much juice can be problematic as it is high in fructose which can interfere with the sensitivities of hormone balance.
+Too much bottled juice can be problematic as it is high in fructose, which can interfere with the sensitivities of hormone balance.

-- This might be the most appropriate time to chuck out any non-organic makeup, shampoos or soaps.
+- Throw out any non-organic makeup, shampoos, or soaps.

-There have been a number of studies that suggest that exposure to phthalates can reduce fertility; the majority of human phthalate exposure currently comes from cleaning products, some laundry detergents, personal care products like makeup, shampoo and soaps - and from plastics, paints and some pesticide formulations.
+- Studies say that exposure to phthalates—from cleaning products, some laundry detergents, personal care products like makeup, shampoo and soaps, and from plastics, paints, and some pesticide formulations—can reduce fertility.

-- The human body is a funny thing… Not enough physical exercise can reduce fertility in both males and females - but too much of it can have a negative effect on fertility.
+- The human body is tuned like a musical instrument… not enough physical exercise can reduce fertility in both males and females but too much of it can have a negative effect!